Little pied cormorant

-The little pied cormorant, little shag or kawaupaka (Microcarbo melanoleucos) is a common species of Australasian waterbird, found around the coasts, islands, estuaries, and inland waters of Australia, New Guinea, New Zealand, Timor-Leste and Indonesia, and around the islands of the south-western Pacific and the subantarctic.
+The little pied cormorant, little shag or little pied shag (Microcarbo melanoleucos) (kawaupaka) is a common species of Australasian waterbird, found around the coasts, islands, estuaries, and inland waters of Australia, New Guinea, New Zealand, Timor-Leste and Indonesia, and around the islands of the south-western Pacific and the subantarctic.
 It is a small short-billed cormorant usually black above and white below with a yellow bill and small crest, although a mostly black white-throated form predominates in New Zealand.
 Three subspecies are recognised.
 Until recently, most authorities referred to this species as Phalacrocorax melanoleucos.

 Taxonomy

 The species is known as the little pied cormorant in Australia, and as the little shag or by the Māori name of kawaupaka in New Zealand.
 The term white-throated shag is also reserved for the melanistic form there.

 The little pied cormorant was originally described by French naturalist Louis Pierre Vieillot in 1817.
 In 1931, American ornithologist James Lee Peters was the first to consider this in a separate genus along with the pygmy cormorant (M. pygmaeus), little cormorant (M. niger), and the long-tailed cormorant (M. africanus).
 Since then, molecular work by Sibley and Ahlquist showed the little pied and long-tailed cormorants formed a group which had diverged early on from other cormorants.
 This group of "micro-cormorants" assumed the genus name Microcarbo, initially described by French naturalist Charles Lucien Bonaparte in 1855.
 The generic name is derived from the Ancient Greek mikros "small", and Latin carbo "black".
 However, most older authorities refer to this species as Phalacrocorax melanoleucus.

 In the now-extinct Waray language spoken along the Adelaide River in North Arnhem Land, the species was known as mawa.